jchatkinson/structures/README.md

 ## License
 Code is released under the MIT License.
 Please see the LICENSE.md file for general license information, contributors, authors, etc.

+## Symbology
+The code in this package uses the following symbols: